-Check PowerShell Version
+Check PowerShell Version in Windows 11

-1. You don’t need to have administrative privileges to find the PowerShell version.
+1. You don’t need administrative privileges to find the PowerShell version.
 So, search for PowerShell in the start menu and open it.
-You can also press Win + X and select the “Windows PowerShell” option to open the PowerShell.
+You can also press “Win + X” and select the “Windows PowerShell” option to open the PowerShell.

 3. If you want to, there is an alternative command to check the PowerShell version number.
-Just like before, open the PowerShell window and execute the below command.
+Like before, open the PowerShell window and execute the below command.
 The good thing about this command is that it just shows the PowerShell version eliminating all other fluff like build version, PSCompatibleVersion, etc.

 Get-Host | Select-Object Version

 That is all.
-It is that simple to check PowerShell version in Windows 10.
+It is that simple to check the PowerShell version in Windows 10.
 Comment below if need any help.

 PowerShell v1.0 – Version 1.0 is released way back in the Windows XP Sevice Pack 2 and server 2003 era as an optional component.